ShrekBytes/ShrekBytes/README.md

 </p>
 </div>

-In a world full of poor decisions…
+In a world full of poor decisions…<br />
-You chose to contact me: shrekbytes@duck.com.
+You chose to contact me: shrekbytes@duck.com <br/>
 Godspeed, brave soul.

 ###